 About the Centre

-The Tyrone Guthrie Centre at Annaghmakerrig is a residential workplace for artists of all disciplines.
+The Tyrone Guthrie Centre at Annaghmakerrig is a residential workplace for local, national, and international artists of all disciplines and cultures.

 Opened in 1981, the Tyrone Guthrie Centre at Annaghmakerrig is a residential workplace for local, national, and international artists, with a range of facilities that support creativity within a welcoming, home-like environment.
 It is a place of peace and quiet, and yet of collaboration and creative stimulation.
 Annaghmakerrig House belongs to the Irish State and as such the house and grounds are maintained by the Office of Public Works (OPW).
 The Centre receives financial support from the the Arts Council of Ireland/An Comhairle Ealaíon and the Arts Council of Northern Ireland.
 The Tyrone Guthrie Centre is a registered charity CHY6248.

 We welcome applications from emerging, early, mid, and late career artists across all art forms.
 We welcome applications from creatives with visible and invisible disabilities, whether social, medical, or judicial.
 We welcome applications from creatives across all cultures on the island of Ireland and from further afield.
 Please see www.tyroneguthrie.ie/apply